The First Marriage III: Against all Odds

 - 3 min read

-Food for thought: Adam/Eve lost their home and all their investments - they went bankrupt, but they stayed together.
-Marriage is for better or for worse, even if you lose all, never lose the union God has joined together.
+Food for thought: Adam/Eve lost their home and all their investments, but not their union.
+Marriage is for better or for worse — even when everything else falls apart, the bond God joined should remain unbroken.

 Food for thought: Ageing together is beautiful.
-To see a marriage that has been weathered but strong, one that has deepened, not just lengthened, with a shared language without words, is simply priceless.
-A life of shared history and interwoven memories is greater than the fireworks of youth - it’s a diamond in the rough.
+To see a marriage weathered by time but strong, one that has deepened, not just lengthened, with a shared language beyond words, is simply priceless.
+The shared history, unspoken understanding, interwoven memories is greater than the fireworks of youth - it’s a diamond in the rough.

 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.